Keeping eco-design and circular economy principles integrated in technology development.

 Method

-A resource management model that keeps materials in use for as long as possible through reuse, remanufacturing, and recycling.
-In aviation cabin development, this shifts the goal from replacing components to recovering their material value — guided by an R-strategy hierarchy from highest-value reuse down to recycling as a last resort.
+A resource management model oriented toward keeping materials in use at their highest possible value.
+In aviation cabin development, this shifts the goal from replacing components to recovering their material value.
+Strategies are ordered by value retention, from reuse and remanufacturing at the top, to recycling as a final intervention.

 Strategic Goal